yurybikuzin/dominator_q-n-a/how_to_flatten_SignalVec_of_Signal.md

 however, that's rather inefficient, since it will call that closure again every time any element in the `SignalVec` changes using map_signal should be a lot more efficient and then you don't need the `flatten()`

+## Is there any consideration of choosing Arc over Rc in dominator app?

+Is there any consideration of choosing Arc over Rc in dominator app?
+Or in the frontend use case?

+For example of code see [Question "How to flatten SignalVec of Signal"](#how-to-flatten-signalvec-of-signal)

+### Pauan's answer

+I just always use Arc, in a single-threaded app there shouldn't be any performance difference, and in a multi-threaded app it allows you to share it between threads but if you're using it in a single thread then Rc is perfectly fine too

+but if you want to store it in a static then you have to use Arc so if you're using Rc then you have to use thread_local! instead